What is localisation?

 Dr. Abbott Haron from RMIT, who has over 25 years of experience in business management, provides a concise overview of how localisation differs from standardisation in this article outlining their respective advantages and disadvantages.

 According to Dr. Haron, a successful global marketing strategy is the one that aims at standardising some components of the marketing mix across the world while localising others.
-It is therefore important to identify the value chain and marketing mix elements that would be impacted by market differences to decide which of those elements should remain global and which should be localised.
+It is therefore important to identify the value chain and marketing mix elements that would be impacted by market differences, to decide which of those elements should remain global and which ones should be localised.

 When entering a new market, a firm’s research efforts must be focused on the role of culture in the localisation or standardisation of a marketing strategy, as well as the exact elements of the marketing mix that need to be standardised or localised in each market.
-Exhaustive research should be carried out in relation to differences in language, distribution facilities, retail structure, climate, guidelines leading marketing and cultural features (colour, restrictions, history, political make-up, religion and education).
+Exhaustive research should be carried out in relation to differences in language, distribution facilities, retail structure, climate, and guidelines leading marketing and cultural features (colour, restrictions, history, political make-up, religion, and education).

 If your teams would benefit from an introduction to localisation, I will be happy to design and host a workshop for them.

-If you need help with identifying which elements of your strategy, offering, communications or brand hinder your competitiveness in international markets or would make your brand more appealing to your customers if localised, I can conduct an assessment across your target markets and help you develop a (g)localisation strategy for each of them.
+If you need help with identifying which elements of your strategy, offering, communications or brand hinder your competitiveness in international markets, or would make your brand more appealing to your customers if localised, I can conduct an assessment across your target markets and help you develop a (g)localisation strategy for each of them.

-Schedule a 20-minute discovery call or drop me an email to start a conversation.
+Drop me an email to start a conversation.